 Overall review of Barclays’ banking products

-It would be nicer if they offered a corresponding checking account so you could keep all of your banking in one place.
+Seemingly, the only disadvantage is that it doesn’t offer a corresponding checking account so you could keep all of your banking in one place.
 However, splitting up your savings from your everyday spending does have some advantages, such as making it more difficult to tap into your savings unless you really need it.